-The Project Manager prepares regular Project Status Updates for posting on the Richmond School District Planning & Development website and for reporting out to the Facilities & Building Committee by the Executive Director, Facilities Services throughout the life of each project.

-- 1. The requirement for a new school is recognized as a result of residential building activity in an area and approval is sought from the Ministry of Education for the District to begin planning. - 2.
+- 1. The Project Manager prepares regular Project Status Updates for posting on the Richmond School District website and for reporting out to the Facilities & Building Committee by the Executive Director, Facilities Services throughout the life of each project. - 2.
+When a capital project impacts the daily operation of a school in-session, the Project Manager will meet regularly with the School Administrator or designate to provide ongoing updates on the status and projected timeline of the project. - 1.
+The requirement for a new school is recognized as a result of residential building activity in an area and approval is sought from the Ministry of Education for the District to begin planning. - 2.
 Once approval is received, an architect is appointed and the design concept is developed in consultation with the Board and the District's professional staff.
-The District's professional staff will include: Secretary Treasurer or designate, Maintenance and Operations Manager, Superintendent of Schools and/or designate, a principal, two teachers and a CUPE representative. - 3.
+The District's professional staff will include: Secretary-Treasurer or designate, Maintenance and Operations Manager, Superintendent of Schools and/or designate, a principal, two teachers and a CUPE representative. - 3.
 Where practical, members of the community in which the new school is to be constructed are invited to view the sketch plans and meet with the architect, Trustees and/or members of the district staff as named in point 2 above.
 The meetings, wherever possible, will be held in the community in which the new school is to be constructed. - 4.- The District management Committee recommends a final sketch plan for Board approval and submission to the Ministry of Education. - 5.
 Once approved by the Ministry, plans for the new school are made available for public viewing in appropriate locations.